a-h-b/bigdata-metabarcoding/docs/_sources/data-processing.rst.txt

 .. admonition:: Question 11.

-   | Given the ``Library Size Overview`` on the `Data Integrity Check` page, decide on the best strategy for sample filtering and normalization.
+   | Given the library size overview plot on the `Data Inspection` page, decide on the best strategy for sample filtering and normalization.

 Now implement this strategy on 1) the ``sample filtering`` tab of the `Data filtering page` and 2) the `Data normalization` page.
 ``>> Proceed`` again to the ``Rarefaction curve``.